CiscoCloud/distributive/README.md

 Distributive was created with the idea of pushing responsibiliy to the nodes, which grants the program a certain flexibility in what kind of checks it can run.
-It has access to local data that cannot or should not be accessed over a network, by another server.
-It was also designed around the idea of constantly changing infrastructure, with servers being added and destroyed constantly, and changing IP addresses.
+It has access to local data that cannot or should not be accessed over a network.
+It was also designed around the idea of constantly changing infrastructure, with servers being added and destroyed constantly, changing IP addresses, and even changing roles.

 Serverspec
 ----------